Temesgen123/ecommerce/README.md

 6. Configure your Stripe webhook endpoint: `https://yourdomain.com/api/webhooks/stripe`
 7. Add your production URL to Google Cloud Console → Authorized redirect URIs: `https://yourdomain.com/api/auth/google/callback`
 8. Verify your sending domain in [Resend](https://resend.com/domains) and update `RESEND_FROM_EMAIL`
+9. Activate Stripe Tax in your live-mode Stripe dashboard (separate from test mode) and add real tax registrations
-9. Vercel Cron (configured in `vercel.json`) will automatically run the abandoned-cart email job hourly — no extra setup needed
+10. Vercel Cron (configured in `vercel.json`) will automatically run the abandoned-cart email job hourly
-10. Create your first production admin via the seed script, then create driver accounts from the admin panel
+11. Create your first production admin via the seed script, then create driver accounts from the admin panel

 ---